nbcu-DigitalDistribution/nbcu-mobile-challenge/challenge.md

-# Mobile Code Challenge
+# Coding Challenge

 ## Objective

-We want to build an app that let’s users find the best Cable, Internet and Phone package recommendation and cost of the package based on their requirements/selections.
+We want to build an application that let’s users find the best Cable, Internet and Phone package recommendation and cost of the package based on their requirements/selections.
 Note that the pricing and recommendations here are purely fictitious (and don't really make sense) and are only being used to test your coding skills.

 ## Questions for the User

 - How many hours do they watch in a week on Netflix/Amazon/Hulu/Etc.?
-- How many devices they typically have at home that they want to watch videos simultaneously?
+- How many devices they typically have at home?
+- How many devices they want to watch videos on simultaneously?
 - Do you like to have a phone service at home?
 - Do you like to make international calls using your home phone?
   - User should be allowed to select any of the following options unless otherwise noted: